felenitaribeiro/TwinID_with_connectome_fingerprinting/README.md

 # Connectome fingerprint analyses

 In here, I uploaded the main scripts for individual identification based on functional connectivity profiles that we wrote on Python.
 All scripts are commented and further details of the analyses are described here (REF).
-Each file in briefly described below.
+Each file is briefly described below.

 ## Getting started